-You may also be aware that over recent years there have been various attempts to limit the use of dividends, in particular the following:-
+You may also be aware that over recent years there have been various attempts to limit the use of dividends, in particular, the following:-

-- The so called IR35 regulations which attempt to force certain companies to pay out all profits as remuneration.
+- The so-called IR35 regulations which attempt to force certain companies to pay out all profits as remuneration.
 The Budget 2011 confirmed that these regulations are to continue despite recommendations to the contrary by the Office for Tax Simplification.

 - Anti-avoidance legislation included in Finance Act 2011 in respect of the use of Employee Benefit Trusts and the like (principally aimed at preventing tax avoidance but also seeking to impose National Insurance contributions on certain arrangements).

-In addition to the above there is considerable legislation introduced via Finance Act 2003 and Finance (No.2) Act 2005 which is directed towards countering complex tax avoidance schemes.
+In addition to the above, there is considerable legislation introduced via the Finance Act 2003 and Finance (No.2) Act 2005 which is directed towards countering complex tax avoidance schemes.
 However, in amongst this legislation have been changes to Section 447 Income Tax Earnings and Pensions Act 2003 which now reads as follows:-

 “447 Charge on other chargeable benefits from securities

 (1) This Chapter applies if an associated person receives a benefit [in connection with employment-related securities]

 (2) The taxable amount determined under Section 448 counts as employment income of the employee for the relevant tax year.

 (3) The “relevant tax year” is the tax year in which the benefit is received.

 (4) If the benefit is otherwise chargeable to income tax this section does not apply unless something has been done which affects the employment-related securities as part of a scheme or arrangement the main purpose (or one of the main purposes) of which is the avoidance of tax or national insurance contributions”.